-These are the quickest and easiest and will detect infection, which often accompanies asthmatic bronchitis.
-They will detect macrophages, esoinophils, neutrophils, and mast cells, which are types of blood cells that help constitute the immune system.
-And blood work is also useful in eliminating other diseases with the same symptoms.
+- Blood Tests: These are the quickest and easiest and will detect infection, which often accompanies asthmatic bronchitis.
+They will detect macrophages, eosinophils, neutrophils, and mast cells, which are types of blood cells that help constitute the immune system.
+Blood work is also useful in eliminating other diseases with the same symptoms.

 Once your cat is diagnosed with feline asthma, you have several options for treatment, depending on the severity of the case.
 The first and most obvious thing you'll need to do is to try to eliminate the environmental allergens that are causing respiratory distress in your cat.
 Some will be easy; others more complicated or expensive.
-Here are some of the most common triggers of feline asthma.
+Some of the most common triggers of feline asthma include:

-Smoking: If you are one of the dwindling minority of people who smoke, you'll need to do it outdoors in the future.
+- Smoking: If you smoke, you'll need to do it outdoors in the future.
 Better yet, consider quitting, for your own health and for all those creatures who share your home.

-Fireplace smoke: Also a problem for asthmatics.
-Those old-fashioned wood-burning fireplaces can be converted to gas/log.
+- Fireplace smoke: A common problem for asthmatics.
+Old-fashioned wood-burning fireplaces can be converted to gas/log.
 Scented candles and plug-in air fresheners are particularly bad for both human and feline asthmatics, as is incensed.

-Mildew and mold: Part of your work here involves deep cleaning.
+- Mildew and mold: Conduct a deep cleaning.
 Although it may sound contraindicated, a steam cleaner does a good job of cleaning mold and other allergens from solid surfaces like tile floors, shower enclosures, and walls.
 Professional services are indicated for cleaning central air ducts.

-Household chemicals: Try to keep their use to a minimum.
-Think "Clean Green" for your cats' benefit, your own health, and your home environment.
-Unfortunately, this includes eschewing most plug-in air fresheners and stove potpourris, which often cause respiratory distress in cats.
+- Household chemicals: Try to keep their use to a minimum.
+User environmentally friendly products for your cats' benefit, your own health, and your home environment.
+This includes eschewing most plug-in air fresheners and stove potpourris, which often cause respiratory distress in cats.

 Medications for Asthmatic Cats

-The newest form of administration is with a metered-dose inhaler, often Flovent, given through a special mask.
+Another form of administration is with a metered-dose inhaler, often Flovent, given through a special mask.
 The Aerokat Feline Aerosol Chamber was developed for this purpose and is highly regarded by veterinarians who are familiar with it.
 The advantage of aerosol steroid administration over pills and injections is that it goes directly into the lungs, rather than throughout the body, thus there are fewer side effects.
-The website of Fritz the Brave has a full section on the use of the Aerokat, including videos demonstrating its use.

-As with most feline health issues, the key to successful management of feline asthma is to know your cat well, keep your eyes and ears open for changes in his breathing, give him his medications as prescribed, and get veterinary care when indicated, either routine checkups or emergency intervention.
+As with most feline health issues, the key to successful management of feline asthma is to know your cat well, keep your eyes and ears open for changes in the breathing, give medications as prescribed, and get veterinary care when indicated, either routine checkups or emergency intervention.